 ---|---|---|

-General information | Search engine, searches for data in scientific sources on the web | |
+General information | Search engine that searches for data in scientific online sources | |

 Service provider | ||

-Access | Free | |
+Access | Free to use online | |

-The search results include theses, presentations, books, abstracts, conference papers and articles produced by academic publishers, institutions, universities and other scientific organizations |
+Content | Search results include, for example, theses, books, abstracts, conference papers and articles produced by academic publishers, institutions, universities and other scientific organizations. | |

-No information on which publishers or publications are included in the Google Scholar index.
+Coverage | No information on which publishers or publications are included in the search Material from various fields |

 |